GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

 Note that we are applying two reshaping operations before the 4th and 17th layers.
 This corresponds to the reshaping operation we applied in the $\texttt{Hyper3DNetLite.forward()}$ method of the previous section (this allows to reshape from 4-D to 3-D tensors, and from 3-D to 1-D tensors, respectively).

 Now we calculate the relevance of the last layer.
 We will do this by simply taking the greatest value of the last activation.
-In this example, we are working with a multi-class classification problem, so, taking in mind that the last fully-connected layer has as many neurons/units as classes we have, each value of the last activation vector is related to the confidence that the corresponding unit represents the correct class (e.g. if the resulting A[-1] vector has three elements and the second one is the greatest, it means that the network predicted that the input image correponds to the second class).
+In this example, we are working with a multi-class classification problem, so, taking in mind that the last fully-connected layer has as many neurons/units as classes we have, each value of the last activation vector is related to the confidence that the corresponding unit represents the correct class (e.g. if the resulting A[-1] vector has three elements and the second one is the greatest, it means that the network predicted that the input image corresponds to the second class).
 We will assume that the classification of the network is correct and we will mask the A[-1] vector conserving only the greatest value, as we will show below.
-The intuition behind this is that we will propagate the relevance backwards asking "which parts of the image are responsible for the activation of the $i$-th output unit" or "which parts of the image are more relevant when the network classifies it as the $i$-th class".
+The intuition behind this is that we will propagate the relevance backward asking "which parts of the image are responsible for the activation of the $i$-th output unit" or "which parts of the image are more relevant when the network classifies it as the $i$-th class".
+Therefore, continuing with out function we have:

+{% highlight python %}
+    # Get the relevance of the last layer using the highest classification score of the top layer
+    T = A[-1].cpu().detach().numpy().tolist()[0]
+    index = T.index(max(T))
+    T = np.abs(np.array(T)) * 0
+    T[index] = 1
+    T = torch.FloatTensor(T)
+    R = [T.data] * L + [(A[-1].cpu() * T).data + 1e-6]
+{% endhighlight %}